SohaibHom/SohaibHom/README.md

 **Machine Learning & software engineer** graduated from **University Of Mohamed Boudiaf**
 ## About me

-- 🌱 I'm currently working on **mobile, web, and desktop applications** using Flutter .
+- 🌱 I'm currently working on **mobile, web, and desktop applications** development using Flutter .
 - 🔭 passionate about buliding Smart systems using flutter & TensorFlow.
 - ⚡ Flutter build --release ;